typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/await-thenable.md

 The `await` keyword is generally used to retrieve the result of calling a Thenable's `then` method.

 If the `await` keyword is used on a value that is not a Thenable, the value is directly resolved immediately.
-While doing so is valid JavaScript, it i often a programmer error, such as forgetting to add parenthesis to call a function that returns a Promise.
+While doing so is valid JavaScript, it is often a programmer error, such as forgetting to add parenthesis to call a function that returns a Promise.

 ## Examples